Chiang Mai light rail transit

-The Thai city of Chiang Mai is planning a light rail system, with an aimed 2027 opening.
+The Thai city of Chiang Mai is planning a light rail system, with an aimed 2032 opening.
 The Mass Rapid Transit Authority of Thailand (MRTA) announced that the bidding process for a tram network in Chiang Mai could begin in 2020.
 The 35 km tramway, both above and below ground, is estimated to cost 86 billion baht.
-It was projected that the first of three lines could break ground in 2021, and the system could be operational by roughly 2027.
+It was previously projected that the first of three lines could break ground in 2021, and the system could be operational by roughly 2027.

-As of 2025, financing remains unclear and construction has yet to start.
+As of 2026, groundbreaking is expected to begin in 2028, with the system operational by December 2032.

 Lines

 Three lines are planned, with a total length of approximately 35 km, of which around 24 km will be underground.

 Red Line

 The first line to be built, the Red Line, will be 12.54 km, with 5.17 km at grade and 7.37 km underground, running from north to south and encompassing the western side of the city.